Is Jasmine Toxic To Cats?

 Is Jasmine Poisonous to Your Feline?

 It depends on which varieties refer to, whether you are referring to true jasmine or one of the plants in other genera commonly referred to as jasmine.
-The toxicity of jasmine is entirely dependent on which plant you are talking about.
+The poison of jasmine is entirely dependent on which plant you are talking about.

 As a result, you should plant them away from your cats’ territory or provide them with protection.
 This way, you can have lovely greenery for your home without causing any discomfort to your cats.